JD.com CEO will not face assault charges in Minnesota

 “Because we do not want to re-victimize the young woman, we will not be going into detail,” Freeman said.

-Liu, a 45-year-old billionaire who maintains tight control of JD.com, was released without charge about 17 hours after he was arrested on Aug.
-31 and quickly returned to China, where he has continued to run the company.
+The 45-year-old Liu, who grew JD.com from a humble electronics stall to an e-commerce giant with 2017 net revenues of $55.7 billion and maintains tight control of the company, was released without charge about 17 hours after he was arrested on Aug.
+31. He quickly returned to China, where he has continued to run the company.
 His representatives have maintained his innocence after the woman from China studying at the University of Minnesota accused him of rape.

-JD.com shares extended gains on Friday and were up 5.8 percent after news spread of the decision not to prosecute.
+JD.com shares extended gains on Friday after news spread of the decision not to prosecute, and closed up 5.9 percent.

-The case had attracted extreme interest in China.
+The case has attracted extreme interest in China.

-Liu, also known as Liu Qiangdong, grew JD.com from a humble electronics stall to an e-commerce giant with 2017 net revenue of $55.7 billion, partnering with Alphabet Inc’s, Google, Walmart Inc and Tencent Holdings Ltd.

 The decision not to bring charges was a big relief for Liu, who could have faced as many as 30 years in prison under Minnesota law if convicted of first-degree criminal sexual misconduct.

-On Friday, Freeman said the three months it took his office to review Lui’s case was not unusual for a sexual assault investigation, especially one in which no one was in custody.
+On Friday, Freeman said the three months it took his office to review Liu’s case was not unusual for a sexual assault investigation, especially one in which no one was in custody.

 “It had nothing to do with Liu’s status as a wealthy, foreign businessman,” Freeman said in his statement.

+An attorney for Liu said they welcomed the decision, and hoped that it would dispel “misinformation and speculation” that circulated widely since the billionaire’s arrest.

+“Mr. Liu was arrested based on a false claim, and after a thorough investigation, with which he fully cooperated, the declination of charges vindicates him,” Liu’s attorney Jill Brisbois said in a statement.

-Reuters previously reported details of what happened while Liu was in Minneapolis, including a description of the alleged rape and events around it given by the now-22-year-old student.
+Reuters previously reported details of what happened while Liu was in Minneapolis, including a description of the alleged attack and the events around it given by the now-22-year-old student.

 Usually based in Beijing, Liu made the U.S. trip for a weeklong residency program at the University of Minnesota’s Carlson School of Management, which runs a doctor of business administration program with China’s elite Tsinghua University.